jasnell/node/src/quic/README.md

 If a `node::quic::Buffer::Consumer` has not been attached, the received data will be accumulated in an internal queue until a Consumer is attached.

-Note that this queue will be retained even after the `Stream`, and even the `Session` has been closed.
+This queue will be retained even after the `Stream`, and even the `Session` has been closed.
 The data will be freed only after it is consumed or the `Stream` is garbage collected and destroyed.

 Currently, there is only one `node::quic::Buffer::Consumer` implemented (the `node::quic::JSQuicBufferConsumer`).
 All it does is take the received